Harpur Hill Quarry: Blue lagoon

 A quarry lake, officially known as Hoffman Quarry but also known as the Blue Lagoon, at the site became a tourist attraction owing to its vivid turquoise-blue coloration.
 It has attracted visitors from across the country.
 The colour derives from the scattering of light by small particles of calcium carbonate that are precipitating within the water.
 The caustic quicklime dissolved in the water gives it a pH level of 11.3 (by comparison bleach has a pH of 12.3).

 Signs at the site state the water can cause "skin and eye irritations, stomach problems and fungal infections such as thrush" and that the quarry is known to contain car wrecks, dead animals, excrement and rubbish.
 The water is also extremely cold.
 Despite this the lake continued to be a popular destination visited by hundreds of people.

 Around 750 local people, concerned about the health risks, signed a petition to have the quarry drained and closed off.
 However the water was deemed too toxic to drain, as it would risk contaminating local water supplies.

 In order to deter swimmers the water was dyed black in 2013 by High Peak Borough Council, who acted after being unable to get in touch with the site's owner.
 The dye wore off by 2015 and the water returned to a blue coloration.
 The council redyed the lake in 2016 with a stronger mixture, but by October 2019 it showed signs of returning to a blue colour.
 In March 2020 the lake was dyed again following reports of people gathering there despite social distancing instructions issued by the British government to combat the COVID-19 pandemic.
 It was redyed by High Peak Borough Council and Derbyshire Fire and Rescue on 29 May after people flocked to the site for the bank holiday weekend (25 May).
 The police also coned off potential parking spaces in Harpur Hill.
 With people continuing to visit the site local farmers attempted to deter them by spreading pig and cow slurry across the surrounding land on 19 June 2020.
+Dying ceased in 2024 but following a resurgence in visitors during the May 2026 heatwave, the council announced that it would resume the practice.